 The CA-10 main board can be connected to an electric shock protection circuit (grounding).
-The protective cable terminal is designated by the $\frac{1}{2}$ symbol.
-The "neutral" wire of the 230V AC mains supply must not be connected to it.
+The protective cable terminal is designated by the $\stackrel{\perp}{=}$ symbol.

+The "neutral" wire of the 230V AC mains supply must not be connected to the grounding terminal.
 If the facility has no separate electric shock protection circuit, this terminal must be left free.